The RCNS Parents’ Board

 The Special Projects Chair and Co-Chair are responsible for educating the RCNS community on relevant issues and parenting topics.
 This includes coordinating educational events for the school community, including guest speakers; organizing the annual Book Fair; and assisting with Back to School Night.
-This team also provides a wide range of events and activities geared at connected the RCNS community, including family activities, social opportunities, and health and wellness events.
+This team also provides a wide range of events and activities geared at connecting the RCNS community, including family activities, social opportunities, and health and wellness events.

 Emily Pollakowski (Chair)

 The Communications Chair keeps parents and the community informed and excited about RCNS events, plans, and important news.
 The Chair also manages the RCNS Instagram account and the Parents’ Board webpage.

 The Community Outreach Chair and Co-Chair work closely with the Nursery School and the Reformed Church to organize and implement community service programs throughout the year.
 This includes the Thanksgiving Food Drive and holiday gift giving programs for neighboring communities.

 The Parent Outreach Chair and Co-Chair act as liaison between the Nursery School Board and the parent body.
 They coordinate Class Parents; organize hospitality for various RCNS outreach functions, including New Parent Orientation, Parent’s Night, the Christmas Pageant and Graduation; and communicate concerns of the parent body to the Board.